+As per the rules, the manufacturers are required to report adverse drug effects to the Adverse Drug Reactions Advisory Committee (ADRAC) of the TGA.
 Medical professionals and consumers can also report the adverse drug reactions.
 Information about recall of unsafe drugs as well as drug alerts is disseminated by the ADRAC to the public and the health professionals through its website and publications.

 3. Independent NGO Initiatives:

+In 1989, the Australian Patient Safety Foundation (APSF), an NGO was founded for monitoring anesthesia errors.
+Its role was later expanded to ‘patient incident reporting and monitoring’.
 Adverse medical events, both sentinel events (leading to injuries/deaths) and near misses (potentially harmful errors), are reported and analyzed through its subsidiary— Patient Safety International (PSI), with the help of a software tool—the Advanced Incident Management System (AIMS).

 The data remains confidential and is protected from legal discovery under Australian Commonwealth Quality Assurance legislation.
 Patient safety information is provided through internet news letters.